net2devcrypto/N2DLotto-ERC20-Lottery-App/README.md

 ## Step 4

 Proceed to update your backend by replacing the backend.js and interfaces.js files with the ones located in the Part5 backend_files folder, but FIRST save your private keys, smart contract addresses located in the interfaces.js before replacing.
-All the values are provided when you deployed and setup the backend during Part4 tutorial.
+You should've provided the values when you deployed and setup the backend during Part4 tutorial.
 Re-insert your values in the variables accordingly.

 ```shell
 const lottery = 'ADD_SMART_CONTRACT_ADDRESS';